Philipp Grubauer, Chris Driedger embrace Kraken’s goalie-tandem plan

 Typically, the regular starter will finish the preseason with a full game under his belt, while the early games will see a 50-50 split between two goalies.
 It’s a good bet Sunday’s preseason game in Spokane will look like that.

 “We have four or five guys here,” Grubauer said.
-“They all want ice time; that’s up to the coaches.
+“They all want ice time.
+That’s up to the coaches.
 At the end of the day, you want to play the last one before we get going.”

 Plenty of teams have succeeded in the regular season with goalie tandems, but the elite ones who have gone on to win Cups usually have that one workhorse as the playoffs get going.
-Grubauer has that experience with a few semi-deep runs with the Avalanche, and if all goes well the Kraken would be thrilled to find itself in that position.
+Grubauer has that experience with a few semi-deep runs with the Avalanche.
+And if all goes well, the Kraken would be thrilled to find itself in that position.

 That isn’t bad for Driedger, either.
 Though he is signed long term in Seattle as well, Driedger is younger than Grubauer and closer to reaching his moment like his fellow backstop did in Colorado.